Victorcorcos/clean-code/README.md

 **Don't Repeat Yourself**

-- If a piece of code is identical or very similar to another, try to extract it into a generalized function (parameters are your friends).
+- If a piece of code is identical or very similar to another, try to extract it into a generalized function
+- parameters are your friends

 > [!NOTE]
 > "Duplication is the primary enemy of a well-designed system.
 It represents extra work, extra risk, and unnecessary extra complexity."